Skip to main content

 Find out more here

-If all of the above fails and you have evidence which you have obtained by the landlord to challenge the charges, an application to determine the reasonable amount of the service charge to be paid can be made at the First-tier Tribunal (Property Chamber) or the Leasehold Valuation Tribunal if the property is in Wales.
+If all of the above fails and you have evidence to challenge the charges, you can make an application to the First-tier Tribunal (Property Chamber), or the Leasehold Valuation Tribunal if the property is in Wales.

 More information you might find useful: